cadeljones/tetris-ts/README.md

 ## To-do list:
 * Preview where a tile is going to land
 * Highscores
+* Styling
+* Major Refactors to design of code and React Components

 Created by [cadeljones](https://cadeljones.com/) - feel free to contact me!